 Sonneville KR, Horton NJ, Micali N, et al. Longitudinal associations between binge eating and overeating and adverse outcomes among adolescents and young adults: does loss of control matter?
 JAMA Pediatr.
 2013;167(2):149-155.

 Treasure J, Claudino AM, Zucker N. Eating disorders.
 Lancet.
 2010;375(9714):583-593.

 Yager J, Devlin MJ, Halmi KA, et al. Guideline watch: Practice guideline for the treatment of patients with eating disorders, 3rd edition.
 American Psychiatric Association.
 August 2012.

 Zipfel S, Wild B, Groß G, et al. Focal psychodynamic therapy, cognitive behaviour therapy, and optimised treatment as usual in outpatients with anorexia nervosa (ANTOP study): randomized controlled trial.
 Lancet.
 2014;383(9912):127-137.

-Harvey Simon, MD, Editor-in-Chief, Associate Professor of Medicine, Harvard Medical School; Physician, Massachusetts General Hospital.
+Timothy Rogge, MD, Medical Director, Family Medical Psychiatry Center, Kirkland, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
-Editorial Update: 04/18/2014.
+Author: Julia Mongo, MS.